SPAR – The “Silk Peace Art Road” Project

 As of late, I have experimented with photo collages where original photos are torn or otherwise re-made/changed and combined with acrylic paint, oil/paint stick, cloth, artefacts and everyday objects – to be explored further.

-3. The Silk Road & Belt Initiative – BRI
+3. The Silk Belt & Road Initiative – BRI

 Initiated in 2013 by China’s president Xi Jinping, it’s a multi-dimensional mega-vision to connect some 60 countries in terms of infrastructure, trade, communication as well as education and culture.
 It’s of course inspired by the ancient Silk Road (130 BCE-1453 CE) about which you may read here.
+And here one of many documents about this fascinating project by the Chinese government.

 While the – ageing – West hasn’t paid much attention to BRI, there are countless books, articles and videos about it, one small source with a fraction of it all being built at The Transnational of which I’m the co-founder and director.
 Much more here on Wikipedia.